Washington Mystics

 Washington Mystics Overview

 The Washington Mystics are a professional women’s basketball team based in Washington, D.C., competing in the Women’s National Basketball Association (WNBA) as a member of the Eastern Conference.
-Founded in 1998, the franchise is owned by Ted Leonsis through Monumental Sports & Entertainment.
-The Mystics play their home games at CareFirst Arena and are recognized for their competitive spirit and strong team management.
-They won their first WNBA Championship in 2019, marking a significant milestone in the franchise’s history.
+Founded in 1998, the franchise is owned by Ted Leonsis through Monumental Sports & Entertainment, the same organization that owns the NBA’s Washington Wizards.
+The Mystics play their home games at CareFirst Arena in the Congress Heights neighborhood of Washington, D.C., and feature the team colors red, navy blue, silver, and white.
+GEICO serves as the team’s main sponsor.

 Founding and Organizational Origins